rama6636/terraform-up-and-running-code/code/terraform/01-why-terraform/web-server/step1/README.md

 ### Step 1

-* Write the `main.tf` file based on the slides covered in the previous section
+* Write the `main.tf` file based on the slides covered in the slide section "Introduction to Terraform"

 ### Step 2